Amazon now hiring 1,000+ for Fort Wayne fulfillment center

 FORT WAYNE, Ind.
-(WANE) — Amazon is hiring more than 1,000 workers for its new Fort Wayne fulfillment center.
+(WANE) — Amazon is hiring more than 1,000 workers for its new Fort Wayne fulfillment center near Fort Wayne International Airport.

-The nation’s largest online retailer is currently building a 630,000 square foot facility just off U.S. 30 and Flaugh Road.
-It will be Amazon’s 10th fulfillment center in Indiana.

 “Our employees are the heart and soul of our operations, and we’re excited to welcome more than 1,000 new members to the team,” said Mark Northup, site leader of Amazon’s Fort Wayne fulfillment center.
 “These are great jobs, with industry-leading pay and benefits, and we’re proud to provide a safe, innovative work environment where they can grow long-term careers.”

-Note: CORRECTION: A previous version of this story indicated Amazon was hiring for its new distribution center off U.S. 30 and Flaugh Road.
-Hiring for that facility will not begin until next year.
-WANE 15 regrets this error.